simmone/racket-simple-xml/README.md

 '("H1" ("attr1" .
 "1") ("attr2" .
 "2")) -> <H1 "attr1"="1" "attr2"="2"/>
 ```

-3. If have children, string represent its value, or, the lists
+3. If have children, string/symbol represent its value, or, the lists
 represents its children.
 Node’s children should either string?
-or lists?, only one of these two types.
+or symbol? or lists?, only one of these three types.

 ```racket
 '("H1" "haha") -> <H1>haha</H1>